Free anti-malware programs

 Any effective anti-virus program does a good job protecting from viruses, worms, Trojans and basic malware, but they often lack detection of seriously dangerous malware that is able to hide itself from Windows and therefore avoid detection.
-While there are no free and effective real-time (scanning all items while they try to enter your computer; not just on-demand scanning) anti-malware programs, you should still run an anti-malware scan at least once a month.
-And you can do this for free!

 If using terms "antivirus" and "antimalware" confuses you, read this article about how viruses differ from other malware.

-Must-have: Malwarebytes' Anti-Malware Free
+Must-have: Malwarebytes Anti-Malware Free version 2

 If all anti-virus and anti-malware scans fail, ComboFix will probably catch and remove the nasty malware.